 With materials like porcelain or composite resin, your dentist will be able to match your crown to the shade of your natural teeth.
 Not only does this give it a natural appearance, but it also creates a seamless smile – no one will ever know your tooth was damaged!

-If you’ve cracked, chipped, or broken your tooth, your dentist may recommend placing dental crown to hold it together and protect it from damaging any further.
+If you’ve cracked, chipped, or broken your tooth, your dentist may recommend placing a dental crown to hold it together and protect it from damaging any further.

 For patients who have lost complete teeth, dental implants may be recommended.
 In this case, a crown is used to cover the implant and shape it like your other teeth.